Heterogeneous Interaction Network Analysis (HINA): A New Learning Analytics Approach for Modelling, Analyzing, and Visualizing Complex Interactions in Learning Processes: Introduction

-In this paper, we introduce Heterogeneous Interaction Network Analysis (HINA), a novel learning analytics framework designed to capture the complex structure of learning processes through Heterogeneous Interaction Networks (HINs) \cite{feng2025hina}.
-HINs provide a formal representation of learning by explicitly modeling the multi-typed entities (e.g., students, behaviours, artefacts, AI agents) involved in learning processes and the rich, semantic relationships among them.
-HINA transforms learning process data into HINs and integrates a set of original methods for summative measurement, statistical testing, and non-parametric clustering.
-The multi-level analytical framework of HINA directly addresses the gap for quantifying, clustering, and visualizing heterogeneous interactions in learning processes.
-HINA therefore enables the discovery of nuanced patterns---for instance, how specific learning tool functions drive certain problem-solving behaviors or how learning strategies emerge from interactions with artefacts---generating integrated, actionable insights into the mechanisms of learning.
-HINA introduces a new way of modeling learning processes as heterogeneous interaction networks and provides the dedicated analytical methods required to extract meaning from them.
+This study introduces Heterogeneous Interaction Network Analysis (HINA), a novel learning analytics framework designed to capture the complex structure of learning processes involving diverse entities (e.g. students, artefacts, AI tools, coded behaviors).
+Grounded in the established lineage of network science \citep{newman2018networks}, HINA operates as a domain-specific framework for learning analytics by explicitly modeling multi-typed entities (e.g., students, behaviors, artifacts, AI agents) and the semantic relationships among them.
+HINA transforms learning process data into heterogeneous interaction networks (HINs) and integrates a specialized analytical framework that includes node-level metrics, dyadic-level edge pruning, and meso-level non-parametric clustering.
+HINA's multi-level analytical framework directly addresses the gap for quantifying, clustering, and visualizing heterogeneous interactions in learning processes, supporting both exploratory discovery of latent patterns and theory-based hypothesis testing.
+For instance, HINA enables researchers to identify how specific digital tools drive behaviors or how strategies emerge from interactions with learning artifacts.
+Overall, HINA provides a systematic approach to modeling heterogeneous interactions in learning processes and extracting meaningful theoretical and pedagogical insights from these complex structures.

+Beyond methodological foundations, the choice of the term `Heterogeneous Interaction Network' is rooted in the theoretical requirements of learning analytics \citep{gasevic2015let}.
+While the cognate term `Heterogeneous Information Network' in computer science describes general relational dependencies between multi-typed entities \citep{shi2016survey}, it lacks a specific disciplinary focus.
+In contrast, Heterogeneous Interaction Networks emphasize the socio-cognitive interaction mechanisms that drive the learning process \citep{vygotsky1978mind}.
+By naming the framework HINA and identifying its foundational structure as Heterogeneous Interaction Networks (HINs), we explicitly prioritize the modeling of complex mediated interactions, such as those between learners, AI agents, and pedagogical artifacts.
+This terminology highlights the analytical focus of HINA, shifting from a general data-science perspective to an educational perspective centered on the dynamic and distributed nature of interactions in modern learning environments.